openjdk/guide/src/index.md

       [c2-]{.jbs-label}`.*`
     </td>
     <td class="dictionary">
-      Used to indicate that an issue is related to the C2 JIT compiler.
+      Used to identify issues in the C2 JIT compiler.

       [c2-]{.jbs-label}`.*` labels are used to identify different c2 features.
 E.g., [c2-intrinsic]{.jbs-label}, [c2-loopopts]{.jbs-label}
     </td>